Athea

-The community was dependent on agriculture and a creamery was built near the river which acted as the centrepoint for local trade.
-A primary school was built near the creamery to cope with the rising younger population.
-Over time, cottages and workshops lined the main road to create the village of Athea.
-New local roads were built to neighbouring Moyvane and off the main Listowel-Limerick and Glin-Abbeyfeale roads.
-The river was the primary water source as well as its use for drainage.

-The Catholic population were forbidden to practise their faith under Penal Laws, and the first church wasn't built in Athea until the early 19th century.
-Prior to this locals congregated each Sunday at a Mass rock to the east of the village.

 Geography

 Topography

-Athea is situated on the river Galey and the crossroads of the R523 (Reens - Listowel) and R524 (Glin - Abbeyfeale) regional roads.
-It is a 3 km east of the Limerick/Kerry border in the hills of west Limerick.
-Its highest point is in the Parkanna townland where, at 220 m above sea level, surrounding towns and counties can be seen.

 The river Galey is a tributary to the larger River Feale.
 The name is derived from the Irish language "Abhainn na Gáile", River of the Gaille, a tribe who lived along its banks.
 There are two bridges across the river; the R523/R524 intersection bridge just east of the village and Barry's Bridge, 2 km northwest of the village.
 Athea has suffered damage and disruption over several years, when the River Galley flooded in 2005, 2008, 2009 and 2015.
 Proposals and funding to address the issue had been muted for several years, and a civil engineering consultancy were appointed by Limerick County Council in October 2019 to "assess, develop and design" a flood relief scheme.

-Townlands

-The large parish of Athea is divided into 25 townlands: